APTrust/dart-docs/docs/dart3/users/getting_started.md

 ## Set Up

-After installation, DART includes two BagIt profiles by default, one for APTrust and one for DPN.
+After installation, DART includes two BagIt profiles by default, one for APTrust and one for Beyond the Repository.
 You can use one of these two profiles to create your first job.
 While jobs can include packaging, validation, and upload operations, you won't be able to upload anything until you've set up a [Storage Service](settings/storage_services.md) to receive an upload.
-With this, your first job will be limited to creating and validating a BagIt bag.
+In the following tutorial, your first job will be limited to creating and validating a BagIt bag.

 ## Running Your First Job